-The teaching of salient features begins at birth.
-It should be a strategy suggested to parents and teams whether a child is in Phase I, Phase II or Phase III.
-In Phase I and II, we would be careful to limit the auditory distraction of salient feature discussion to before a child looks at materials and would support again after a child looked at the material due to the issue of complexity.
+The teaching of verbal visual attributes features begins at birth.
+It should be part of a child’s educational programming suggested to parents and teams.
+We would be careful to limit the auditory distraction of verbal visual attributes features to before a child looks at materials and would support again after a child looked at the material due to the issue of complexity.

-Narration of the salient features regarded by the child becomes a philosophy of instruction throughout the day.
-This would provide salient language around items that a child can see at near and distance regardless of the CVI Range phase.
+Narration of the verbal visual attributes features regarded by the child becomes a philosophy of instruction throughout the day.
+This would provide verbal visual attributes features around items that a child can see at near and distance.
 If the child is looking at materials, these materials are important and often the most familiar to the child.
 “That’s your Elmo.
 He is red with white round eyes.”

-I love to use attribute trays to discuss salient qualities.
-If the child likes balls, I would create a salient feature tray of balls.
-This allows discussion of the favorite colored ball and salient language.
+I love to use attribute trays to discuss visual attributes.
+If the child likes balls, I would create a visual attribute tray of different balls.
+This allows discussion of the colored balls and attribute language.

 - The first kind of tray would contain all the same colored, favorite balls.
-The number presented would depend on how many items in an array a child can tolerate as determined by assessment using the CVI Range.
-“That’s your favorite red ball.
+The number presented would depend on how many items in an array a child can tolerate as determined due to clutter “That’s your favorite red ball.
 Its round.
 It is small and fits into your hand.
 Its lightweight.
 Oh, you dropped it, and it rolled”.
 There is another one.
 It is red too.
 You dropped it and it rolled”.

 - The next kind of tray would include several favorite balls and one added item that was very dissimilar in shape, size and color.
 Discussion would include: “That is a spoon.
 It is silver with a long handle.
 It is not red.
 It is not round.
 It does not roll when you dropped it.
 It is not a ball.